Halls of residence

 New Wharf Hall

-The halls are mixed gender but most flats are same gender.
-There are a limited number of mixed gender flats available.
-All of the halls are self-catered and have the following facilities and services:
+All halls are mixed gender but most flats are same gender though there are a limited number of mixed gender flats available.
+Halls are self-catered and have the following facilities and services:

-Shared kitchen facilities – including a fridge/freezer and cooker as minimum, although the majority will also include a microwave, kettle, toaster, iron/ironing board and a vacuum.
+- Shared kitchen facilities – including a fridge/freezer and cooker as minimum, although most will also include a microwave, kettle, toaster, iron/ironing board and a vacuum cleaner.

 Some halls also offer one or more of the following: